hkusu/review-assign-action/README.md

 ### `assignees`

 Accounts to automatically set to assignees when the pull request is opened(`opened` event subscription required), eg `foo, bar`.
 Specify accounts that have permission to access the repository.
 Not set if the title contains `skip assign` or `assign skip` keywords.
 If you want to specify the author of the pull request, specify `${{ github.actor}}`.
+Bot accounts are excluded.

 ### `reviewers`